balladeer/effective-enigma/burrow/content/01_introduction.md

 I look back at the kitchen; my replacement, a Kihû like me, had not arrived yet, but I did not intend to stick around.

 I passed by simmering pots and dipped into the small storage nook, out of sight of the front.
-After grabbin my board and pack from the employee shelf, I changed out of my uniform into a more comfortable jacket.
+After grabbing my board and pack from the employee shelf, I changed out of my uniform into a more comfortable jacket.
 From its chest pocket, I withdrew my necklace, a length of waxed synth-fiber with my egg-tooth attached to the middle.

 Behind me, Doiay yelled 'Security!' as I slipped out.